otherchris/dwidder/journal.md

   scaffolding of the api has gotten a bit wonky.
 Before launching into this next set of tickets, it's time to wrangle this project back under linting and tests before it gets out of hand.

+## June 27, 2010

+  Got away from narrating a bit there.
+Nonetheless, not a bad place to stop for a bit.